Thomg102/blockcommerce/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-BlockCommerce offers a blockchain-secured product with smart contracts to build, manage and test every working aspects of developing Ethereum-based marketplace projects.
+Provide you with a package secured by Blockchain and Smart Contract to build, manage and revise all aspects between bulding and developing software for Ethereum-based marketplace projects.

 ### Built with
 * [Ethereum](https://ethereum.org/en/)
 * [Solidity](https://docs.soliditylang.org/en/v0.8.10/)